mustahsinfarhan/mustahsinfarhan.github.io/navigation/certifications/cert_page.md

   [**Verify Certificate**](https://coursera.org/verify/8ZPAQ6PYQGEW)

 ## IT Automation with Python

+Demonstrated commitment to professional development by earning the [Google IT Automation with Python Professional Certificate](https://coursera.org/verify/profession al-cert/5M4XPBDQVSY6) which contained following courses with a capstone project.

 - Configuration Management and the Cloud (December, 2022)

   **Gained Skills:**  Automation in the Cloud, CICD Pipeline, Docker & Kubernetes.